Jamaica Grade 05 Mathematics Course**

 Number

-1.1.1 Differentiate between sets of counting, whole, odd, even, p
+1.1.2 Differentiate counting, whole, odd, even, prime, composite etc

-1.1.2 Differentiate between sets of counting, whole, odd, even, p
+1.1.2 Differentiate counting, whole, odd, even, prime, composite etc

 1.1.3 Read and write whole numbers up to eight digits.

-1.1.4 Identify the place values of thousand, hundred, ten, tenth, hundredt
+1.1.4 Identify place values of thousand, hundred, ten, tenth, hundredth etc.

 1.1.5 Identify and distinguish between counting, whole, odd, eve